kyuno053/summerschool2019-gaia/README.md

 For macOs, the scripts are in the following path :
 ` ~/Applications/Gaia Sky.app/Contents/java/app/scripts/tests`

-For Window (10) , the scripts could be in these following path :
+For Window (10) , the scripts are either in these following paths :

 `C:\Users\User_Name\.gaiasky\script`